 - We recruit and hire approximately 20 Israeli counselors to be among our staff.
 Most of our bunk counselors are “home-grown” and have various levels of Jewish observance.

 - Our campfires often involve singing Jewish songs – and eating s’mores.
-Both camps have tzedakah/tikkun olam programs during the summer.
+Both camps have tzedakah (charity) /tikkun olam (social justice) programs during the summer.

 We have a huge turnout of campers from the Washington, DC and Baltimore region.
 Additionally, we boast a large contingency from Pennsylvania, New Jersey, North Carolina and Virginia.

-Camps Airy and Louise get together at least once per week, and with special events like a carnival or a musical production, sometimes more.
-Camps Airy and Louise campers of the same grade may go on an out-of-camp trip once per session (fun activities such as bowling or ice skating), and also have a dance or two in camp during their session.
+Camps Airy & Louise get together about once per week and sometimes more, with special events like a carnival or a musical production.
+Campers of the same grade at Airy & Louise may go on an out-of-camp trip once per session (fun activities such as bowling or ice skating), and also have a dance or two in camp during their session.

 A typical bunk has between 12-14 campers of the same grade.

 Most bunks have three counselors.
 Our oldest campers – the trainees who are more independent – have two.

 Staff come to us from a variety of sources.
 All are at least high-school-graduate age.
 A large number of staff members have participated in our three year leadership training program, aimed at growing leaders as well as teaching practical skills in counselorship.
 Other staff members are referred to us by partners that place international applicants or are recruited from colleges and school systems in the area.
 Before hiring, all staff are interviewed and background checks are conducted.